Derjyn/Kerberos/README.md

 # Kerberos
 Kerberos is currently a test lab for various functionality and features of rendering, physics, AI, etc.
 Eventually it will become a usable game engine.
+If you ran the program now, it would present you with a basic screen that changes color when you press spacebar, and exits when you hit escape.

 ### Roadmap
-TODO
+* Develop "systems" classes (input, physics, sound, render, etc)
+* Develop logging system
+* Develop debugging system
+* Implement GUI system (need to research options)

 ### Changelog